Techtacles/system-monitoring/README.md

 ```

+### Running from release

+Go to the latest release at https://github.com/Techtacles/system-monitoring/releases

 If your OS is Apple, and you download the binary from the latest artifact, it might sometimes get flagged.
 To resolve this, run the command:
 ```bash
 chmod +x sysmon-darwin